TVR Iași

 TVR Iași is one of the six regional stations of TVR - the Romanian National Television Station.
 Its headquarters are in Iași.
 TVR Iași programmes are broadcast in the Moldova Region of Romania, covering all eight departments in the north-eastern part of the country.
-The station broadcasts daily and produces programmes for the national (TVR 1, TVR2, TVR3, TVR HD, TVR International, TVR Moldova) and international Romanian public channels.
+The station broadcasts daily and produces programmes for the national (TVR 1, TVR 2, TVR 3, TVR Info, TVR Cultural) and international Romanian public channels (TVR International & TVR Moldova).
 Its first broadcast was on 3 November 1991.

 In 1992, the station joined CIRCOM Regional, the European Association of Regional Television Stations.